Things That Can Kill You in Iceland (Plus Sand Snakes)

 You must prepare for your trip with safety in mind first.
 Make sure when traveling around that you heed our advice in this article while also staying on top of the latest weather and road conditions daily.
 Also, make sure that you come dressed for the terrain, ensuring you remain as warm and dry as possible in any potential turn of events.
 Don't ignore local advice or warning signs under any circumstances.

 Whether you're traveling the island on a self-drive adventure, planning to join guided tours, or just taking a city break to our outstanding capital, respect the rules and take our safety advice.
 We hope you have a wonderful stay in Iceland, make memories, enjoy once-in-a-lifetime experiences, and stay safe!
-We'd love to answer any questions or hear from any experiences you've had in the comments below.
+We'd love to answer any questions or hear about any experiences you've had in the comments below.

 Inne interesujące artykuły